jangler/faunatone/docs/commands.md

 **Aftertouch...** - Insert an aftertouch (channel pressure) event, value range 0 to 127.
 Aftertouch usually produces a vibrato effect.

+**Text...** - Insert a text meta-event.
+There are different types of text meta-events with different meanings; for the generic text meta-event, choose type 1.

 ## Edit